BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 }
 ```

-Then, you'll need an *extension*, which is Gradle speak to describe a configuration interface.
-Each option you will add to your extension will be usable from your module's `build.gradle(.kts)`, which is one of the most powerful advantages of custom plugins: you can reuse code and still make it configurable!
+Then, you'll need an **extension**, which is Gradle speak to describe a configuration interface.
+Each option you will add to your extension will be usable from your module's `build.gradle(.kts)`.
+This is one of the most powerful advantages of custom plugins: you can reuse code and still make it configurable!

 ```kotlin
 abstract class BaseConventionPluginExtension {